mohd-akram/item.tf/README.md

 TF2 Find
 ========

 This is a Google App Engine site that lets you search TF2 items and find the ones you want.
-It's still in progress, but the main idea is that it you can find everything you need to know about the store price, market price and crafting recipe to help you obtain it.
-The future plan is to create some sort of recommendation mechanism.
+There are two main ways to search - you can either use regular keyword search or search by classes and item tags (eg. weapon, misc, hat, etc.).
+Once you find an item you want, you can get all kinds of information about it such as its store price, market price and crafting recipes to help you obtain it.
+You can also search for item sets or view a list of them by typing 'sets'.

 Get Started
 -----------